ONE Championship boasts a roster that includes dozens of World Champions from all over the globe. One of its latest is Japan’s Hiroki Akimoto.

 “I was beaten up by a classmate at school, so I then decided I needed to learn karate to protect myself, and there was a dojo near where I live.”

 Interestingly, though the young Akimoto was the first to pursue the martial art, it piqued the interest of the rest of the family.
 His father took up training a year later, then his mother and sister followed two years after, and the sport became a common interest in their household.

 "It takes a hundred times to remember the moves, a thousand times to make them beautiful, and ten thousand times to grasp their essence." – Anonymous A lifetime of consistent and purposeful practice has helped Kyokushin Karate World Champion and Undefeated Kickboxer Hiroki Akimoto @hiro_a_16 from the EVOLVE Fight Team make it to the top of his sport.
 Hard work and discipline are the secrets to his success. #evolvemma #evolvefightteam #muaythai #kickboxing #martialarts #mma #athlete #training #technique #fitness #fitspo #sport #japan #singapore #onechampionship

 It did not take long before Akimoto fell in love with the discipline.

 Karate has deep roots in his native Japan, but his connection went beyond that.
 The process of training and development – both mental and physical – enamored him.

 “I fell in love with martial arts as soon as I started,” Akimoto reveals.

 “Karate not only helps you physically, making you strong, but it also helps you develop your values and etiquette.”

-Once he started training alongside his parents, Akimoto never left the sport, and only continued to branch out further as his passion for martial arts flourished.
+Once he started training, Akimoto never left the sport, and only continued to branch out further as his passion for martial arts flourished.